syariatifaris/bulky/README.md

 1. **OnProcess**: is a callback when the bulk data is collected

+2. **OnProcessFailed**: will be called when the process above return error

+3. **OnProcessTimeout**: when the process exceed the deadline, this callback will be called

-2. **OnScheduleFailed**: in case of the buffer of process is full, the library will returns the last n bulk data to be handled (i.e: re-published or re-queue)
+4. **OnScheduleFailed**: in case of the buffer of process is full, the library will returns the last n bulk data to be handled (i.e: re-published or re-queue)

 ### Processor